 On June 21, the Supreme Court ruled in favor of South Dakota and overturned Quill.
 The Supreme Court viewed that these types of thresholds help to prevent discrimination against different size businesses from undue burdens on interstate commerce.
 States that do not already have similar thresholds in place will need to determine how to apply the new nexus standard.

-How does this change remote sellers’ sales tax collection responsibilities?
+Q: How does this change remote sellers’ sales tax collection responsibilities?

-The existing compliance burden will likely escalate significantly.
+A: The existing compliance burden will likely escalate significantly.
 Many companies have physical nexus in only a few states.
 By overturning Quill, companies could be required to collect and remit sales tax in up to 45 states.
 As a result, some companies may need to invest in new technology and processes.

-What type of businesses will this affect?
+Q: What types of businesses will this affect?

-Any business that sell goods remotely could be affected.
+A: Any business that sell goods remotely could be affected.

-What should businesses be doing now?
+Q: What should businesses be doing now?

-Prepare for increased collection and remittance responsibilities by:
+A: Prepare for increased collection and remittance responsibilities by: